adityapatil343/RhythmRush-OnSite_Game/README.md

     https://adityapatil343.github.io/RhythmRush/

-## Features ⚙️✨

-- **Responsive Gameplay** – Smooth HTML5 Canvas graphics that adapt to any screen size, desktop or mobile.
-- **Light & Dark Themes** – Switch between light and dark mode with a single click.
-- **Scoring & High Score** – Live score updates and your best score saved locally in the browser.
-- **Audio Feedback** – Simple sound effects for hits and a unique tone when the game ends.
-- **Pause & Resume** – Take a break anytime and continue right where you left off.
-- **Multiple Inputs** – Play with touch, mouse clicks, or keyboard (Space bar to start/pause).

 ## How to Play 🤔💡

 - **Start the game:** Click the “Play” button on the screen (or press the **Space** key) to begin a round.
----
----
----

 - **Tap the tiles:** Black tiles will start falling down through four columns.
 Tap each tile as it reaches the horizontal *hit line* at the bottom of the screen.

 - **Score points:** Each successful tile tap earns you 1 point.
 The tile will light up or flash to indicate a correct hit.